Bloomsday: Literary references

 In 2004, Vintage Publishers issued Yes I said yes I will yes: A Celebration of James Joyce, Ulysses, and 100 Years of Bloomsday.
 It is one of the few monographs that details the increasing popularity of Bloomsday.
-The book's title comes from the novel's famous last lines.
+The book's title is the last line of the novel.

 In 1956, Ted Hughes and Sylvia Plath were married by special licence of the Archbishop of Canterbury at St George the Martyr Church, Holborn, on 16 June, in honour of Bloomsday.

 Pat Conroy's 2009 novel South of Broad has numerous references to Bloomsday.
 Leopold Bloom King is the narrator.
 The book's first chapter describes the events of 16 June 1969 in Leo's story.

 In the novel by Enrique Vila-Matas Dublinesca (2010), part of the action takes place in Dublin for Bloomsday.
 The book's main protagonist, Riba, a retired Spanish editor, moves to this city with several writer friends to officiate a "funeral" for the Gutenberg era.

 American playwright Steven Dietz's 2015 play, Bloomsday, features an American man returning to Dublin in search of a woman he met on a Ulysses tour years earlier.
 The play premiered at ACT Theatre in Seattle, WA.
 It received the 2016 Steinberg New Play Award Citation from the American Theatre Critics Association.
 It has been widely produced in the United States.

 Popular cultural references

 In film and television

-In Mel Brooks' 1968 film The Producers, Gene Wilder's character is called Leo Bloom, an homage to Joyce's character.
+In Mel Brooks's 1968 film The Producers, Gene Wilder's character is called Leo Bloom, an homage to Joyce's character.
 In the 2005 film musical version, in the evening scene at the Bethesda Fountain in Central Park, Leo asks, "When will it be Bloom's day?".
 However, in the earlier scene in which Bloom first meets Max Bialystock, the office wall calendar shows that the current day is 16 June, indicating that it is, in fact, Bloomsday.

 Richard Linklater alludes to Ulysses in two of his films.
 In 1991's Slacker, a character reads an excerpt from Ulysses after convincing his friends to dump a tent and a typewriter in a river as a response to a prior lover's infidelity.
 The film also takes place over a 24-hour period.
 In 1995's Before Sunrise, events take place on 16 June.

 A 2009 episode of the cartoon The Simpsons, "In the Name of the Grandfather", featured the family's trip to Dublin and Lisa's reference to Bloomsday.